-After completing the UL non-EU exchange application form, you need to follow the application process for exchange students at your host institution.
+After completing the UL Erasmus/Exchange application form, you need to follow the application process for exchange students at your host institution.
 You should receive an information pack by email or by post from your host institution.

 Travel and Health Insurance

 Students travelling outside the EU need to obtain adequate travel and health insurance.
 Before purchasing health insurance, check the requirements on your host university’s website.

 If you are going on a non-EU exchange, it is likely you will need to apply for a student visa in your host country.
 You are advised to apply for your visa as soon as you receive the relevant documentation from your host university.
 Further information on the application process can be found via the following country-specific links and also by looking at the information on our Visa Information page: https://www.ul.ie/international/visa-information

 - Australia: www.immi.gov.au/students/students/575-1/apply-online.htm

 - China: http://ie.china-embassy.org/eng/Consular/